 The Councils are particularly interested in suggestions that will facilitate uniform, consistent processing methods that are fair and equitable as well as cost effective and efficient, while at the same time simplifying access to acquisitions once posted.
 The Councils are mindful of the need to protect the Government's classified information in accordance with the National Industrial Security Program Operating Manual (NISPOM) (DoD 5220.22-M) and the Industrial Security Regulation (DoD 5220.22-R) (see FAR Subpart 4.4) and the protections afforded contractor information under the Freedom of Information Act (FOIA) (5 U.S.C.
 552) procedures (see FAR Subpart 24.2 and E.O.
 12600).
 The Councils are also mindful of the FAR section which already addresses the marking of contractor information (see FAR 3.104-4).

 It may not be practical to apply FOIA procedures before posting in every case.
 The Councils are looking into methods for identifying the types of information that should not be posted or released to the public, as well as means for electronic processing and posting, and development of provision or clause requirements for successful offerors to provide a redacted copy of the contract.
 The Councils are also requesting suggestions for how best to protect the types of information through redacting, locating all such information in a standard place in the contract, or other possible methods to be considered.

-Respondents are encouraged to address the benefits of this transparency effort as well as possible impacts on offerors' and the Government's business systems, dollar thresholds for application, and other cost impacts, especially on proposal preparation.
+Respondents are encouraged to address the benefits of this transparency effort as well as possible impacts on offerors' and the Government's business systems, dollar thresholds for Start Printed Page 26917application, and other cost impacts, especially on proposal preparation.
 Also, written responses to this notice should address whether a public meeting on this topic would be beneficial and, if so, what issues should be addressed.

 Dated: May 7, 2010.